google/sandboxed-api/contrib/jsonnet/README.md

 a jsonnet code formatter -- it changes poorly written jsonnet files into their canonical form.

-## Build
+### Build as part of Sandboxed API

-To build these examples, after cloning the whole Sandbox API project, this in the `sandboxed-api/oss-internship-2020/jsonnet`:
+To build these examples, after cloning the whole Sandbox API project, run this in the `contrib/jsonnet` directory:

 ```
 mkdir -p build && cd build